 Macmillan's annual report and accounts

 At Macmillan, we do whatever it takes to provide the best possible support for people living with cancer.
-In 2020, we supported more than 4.2 million people with vital emotional, practical and financial cancer support through our online support services.
-We also helped identify £278 million in financial support for people facing money worries, and answered over 221,000 calls, emails and webchats through our Macmillan Support Line.
+In 2022, we supported an estimated 2 million people living with cancer with vital emotional, practical and financial cancer support through our support services.

 How we raised our money